rtcharity/resources.eahub.org/content/events/discussions.md

 _Image: EAF_

 Discussion groups are the most common event that EA groups run.
 They involve people reading, viewing or listening to content - either before or during the event.
-Then there is a discussion often with some questions prepared and/or one person facilitating the discussion.
+Then there is a discussion often with some questions prepared and with one person facilitating.

 ## [Tips on Running a Discussion Group](/events/articles/discussion-tips)